Eaten Alive

-Eaten Alive (known under various alternate titles, including Death Trap, Horror Hotel, and Starlight Slaughter, and stylized on the poster as Eaten Alive!) is a 1976 American horror film directed by Tobe Hooper, and written by Kim Henkel, Alvin L. Fast, and Mardi Rustam.
+Eaten Alive (known under various alternate titles, including Death Trap, Horror Hotel, and Starlight Slaughter, and stylized on the poster as Eaten Alive!) is a 1976 American exploitation slasher horror film directed by Tobe Hooper, from a screenplay by Kim Henkel, Alvin L. Fast, and Mardi Rustam.
+It stars Neville Brand, Mel Ferrer, Carolyn Jones, Roberta Collins, Robert Englund, William Finley, Marilyn Burns, Janus Blythe, and Kyle Richards.

-The film stars Neville Brand, Mel Ferrer, Carolyn Jones, Roberta Collins, Robert Englund, William Finley, Marilyn Burns, Janus Blythe, and Kyle Richards.
-Brand plays Judd, a psychotic hotel proprietor in a Southern bayou, (Note: The setting of the film has been alternately identified as either Louisiana or Florida.) who feeds those who upset him to a large crocodile that lives in a swamp beside the hotel.
+The film centers on Judd (Brand), a psychotic hotel proprietor in a Southern bayou, (Note: The setting of the film has been alternately identified as either Louisiana or Florida.) who feeds those who upset him to a large crocodile that lives in a swamp beside the hotel.
+The story is loosely based on Joe Ball, a Texas murderer and suspected serial killer from the late 1930s.

 Although the film did not receive a warm reception when it was released, it has gained a cult following in its time, and with The Texas Chain Saw Massacre from 1974, Eaten Alive helped Hooper advance in his career, allowing him to direct his first major studio film, The Funhouse, in 1981.